c-aver/perpetual-voting-explainability/frontend/survey-website/docs/configuration.md

 1. **Resolve Source** — `loadSurveyConfig` inspects query parameters and function options to determine which config URL to use.
 When no remote fetcher is provided or the request fails, the embedded fallback configuration is used.
 2. **Fetch and Parse** — JSON payloads are requested with `cache: 'no-store'` to avoid stale data while iterating on survey design.
 3. **Normalize Pages** — `resolvePageConfigs` clones each descriptor, loads questionnaire questions when needed, and applies template resolution.
-4. **Apply Ordering** — optional backend-provided ordering ensures server-side experimentation remains in sync with the UI.
+4. **Apply Ordering** — backend-provided ordering from `/get-questions` keeps the UI aligned with server experiments.
 5. **Resolve Settings** — direction, language, local storage keys, and progress display options are expanded with defaults.

 ## Descriptor Fields